remotion-dev/remotion/packages/docs/docs/4-0-migration.md

 ## `imageFormat` removed from `<OffthreadVideo>`

+Until now, you could optionally pass the `imageFormat` prop into `<OffthreadVideo>`.
+This option was introduced in order to make transparent videos possible.

+Now, you can instead use the optional `transparent` prop.

+Due to this this change, the `OffthreadVideoImageFormat` type is no longer neccessary and has therefore been removed.

 ## `OffthreadVideoImageFormat` removed

 ## `<Img>` will cancel the render if the image cannot be loaded